ashleybridges01/T3FinalProjectPlanning/README.md

 - To be able to customise the board layout, especially with regard to the column headings.
 - Potentially to be able to create a board from a pre-planned template.
 - To be able to re-purpose the app for different needs (e.g. cash flow planning, budgeting).
+- For their data to be stored so they can retrieve it at a later date.

 #### User Characterisitics